neoremind/fluent-validator/README.md

 ## 2. Basic validation step by step

-Fluent Valiator is inspired by [Fluent Interface](http://www.martinfowler.com/bliki/FluentInterface.html) which defined an inner-DSL within Java language for programers to use.
+Fluent Valiator is inspired by [Fluent Interface](http://www.martinfowler.com/bliki/FluentInterface.html) which defined an inner-DSL within Java language for programmers to use.
 A fluent interface implies that its primary goal is to make it easy to SPEAK and UNDERSTAND.
 And that is what Fluent Valiator dedicated to do, to provide more readable code.

 ### 2.1 Obtain an FluentValidator instance